andrewjoung/m3-javascript/README.md

 });
 ```
 ## Variables
 Like other scripting languages, JavaScript allows you to store information inside of variables you create.
-JavaScript is **loosely typed**, so there is no need to specify the type of variable you wish to create:
+JavaScript is **loosely typed**, so there is no need to specify the type of variable you wish to create.
+To specify the creation of a variable, use the `var` keyword (see below).
+By convention, each line of JavaScript code ends with a semicolon (`;`):

 ```javascript
 // Create a numeric variable `x`